-- Reduce nervous physical movement that can threaten surgical cuts before they heal
+- Reduction of nervous physical movement that can threaten surgical cuts before they heal

-- Relieve withdrawal symptoms from the initial clonazepam dose
+- Relief of withdrawal symptoms from the initial dose of clonazepam

-Patients may also use clonazepam after surgery even if they did not take this drug beforehand.
-Additionally, they may use other drugs for sedative effects.
-The withdrawal symptoms can be difficult to endure as the body recovers from surgery, but the drug is well suited for tapering use over time until the withdrawal symptoms are gone.
+Patients may also use clonazepam after surgery for a short time even if they did not take this drug beforehand, as well as other drugs for sedation and pain control.
+Clonazepam withdrawal symptoms can be difficult to endure as the body recovers from surgery, but the drug is well suited for tapering use over time until the withdrawal symptoms are gone.
 If you or a loved ones is using clonazepam after surgery, some of the withdrawal symptoms to look for include the following:

 Dangers of Clonazepam Dependence

 There is a high potential for clonazepam addiction, so doctors usually limit prescriptions to two to four weeks for safety.
 If someone becomes addicted to clonazepam and uses the drug without medical supervision, more problems can develop.
-He may become tolerant to the drug’s effects, which will prompt higher and more frequent doses to achieve the same effects.
+She may become tolerant to the drug’s effects, which will prompt the need for higher and more frequent doses to achieve the same effects.

 Some bodies adapt to the drug so that use causes the opposite of its intended effects.

 These paradoxical effects, such as agitation, can be frightening and painful.
 Other depressants can interact with clonazepam in very dangerous ways.
-If users abuse alcohol or opiates while they take this drug, the result can be a dangerously slow breathing rate that may be fatal.
+If users abuse alcohol or opiates while taking this drug, the result can be a dangerously slow breathing that can result in coma and death.

-You can treat clonazepam dependence with the help of a doctor and addiction specialist.
-Usually a plan of tapering use will end this dependency, but patients may also need counseling if they have any dangerous patterns of drug abuse.
-Learn more about clonazepam dependence by calling our toll-free helpline at 855-808-6212.
-Our phone counselors are available 24 hours a day to help you explore treatment options and seek recovery.
+Clonazepam dependence can be treated with the help of a doctor and/or addiction specialist.
+A plan of drug tapering will end this dependency, but patients may also need counseling if they have any dangerous patterns of drug abuse.
+Learn more about clonazepam dependence by calling our toll-free helpline at 706-914-2327.
+Our admissions coordinators are available 24 hours a day to help you explore treatment options and seek recovery.